JuliaLang/julia/doc/src/manual/modules.md

 and use it if it is found there.
 This means that all uses of that global within the current module will resolve to the definition of that variable in `ModuleName`.

-To loading a module from a package, the statement `using ModuleName` can be used.
+To load a module from a package, the statement `using ModuleName` can be used.
-To loading a module from a locally defined module, a dot needs to be added before the module name like `using .ModuleName`.
+To load a module from a locally defined module, a dot needs to be added before the module name like `using .ModuleName`.

 To continue with our example,